Khalil-Youssefi/Image2Coordinates/README.md

 "---TARGETS---"
 ```

-Hereafter, coordinates of the potential targets come into lines just like the ones of the obstacles.
+Hereafter, coordinates of the set of targets (if exists) come into lines just like the ones of the obstacles.

 Example:
 ```